carlosbuenosvinos/php-kata/README.md

 Then add your classes to 'src/Kata' and your test cases to 'src/Kata/Tests' and run 'php bin/phpunit' to run your tests.

-What I have done, is I have created a Kata/ folder and I setup a new Kata with a Rakefile containing the followind code:
+What I have done, is I have created a Kata/ folder and I setup a new Kata with a Makefile

-    task :create, [:project] do |task, args|
-      puts "Creating new Kata #{args.project}..."
-      puts `composer create-project code-kata/php  #{args.project} dev-master`
-    end

-Please make note: If you are using zsh for your shell, you will need to run the rake command

-    rake create/[project_name/]

-I also have in the repo a Rakefile that wraps around phpunit so instead of this:

-    php bin/phpunit

-You can instead run this:

-    rake test
+    make test